 The distinction between W-2 and 1099 workers is crucial for both employers and workers, as it determines the nature of their employment relationship and their respective tax obligations.
 A W-2 employee is a regular staff member who receives a fixed wage or salary, is subject to tax withholdings, and may be eligible for company benefits such as health insurance and paid time off.
 Employers are responsible for withholding income, Social Security, and Medicare taxes for W-2 employees.
 In contrast, a 1099 worker is an independent contractor who is paid for specific tasks or projects, often on a contractual basis.
 These workers are responsible for managing their own taxes, including self-employment taxes, and typically do not receive employee benefits.
 Employers and workers should carefully consider the IRS guidelines and regulations for employee classification to ensure compliance with tax laws and maintain a clear understanding of their respective rights and obligations.

 Review of Non-Compete Clauses for a Physician?

 Some states require a non-competition to include a buy-out.
-The buy-out amount is usually equal to one year’s compensation for the physician.
+The buy-out amount usually equals one year’s compensation for the physician.

 Is a Physician Non-Compete Enforceable in Every State?

 No, some states prohibit or severely curtail the restrictions in physician non-competition clauses.
-Those states where a physician non-compete is currently prohibited or limited include:
+Those states where a physician non-compete is currently banned or limited include:

 - Rhode Island